banteg/lido-vault/readme.md

 - `tokens` The amount of stETH tokens to deposit (default: `balanceOf(msg.sender)`)
 - `recipient` The account to credit with the minted shares (default: `msg.sender`)

-Returns: The amount of withdrawn stETH
+Returns: The amount of minted shares

 ### `withdraw()`, `withdraw(uint256)`, `withdraw(uint256,address)`
 Withdraw stETH tokens from the Vault.